 School attendance is extremely important for the success of our students.
 It is important that students be present in the classroom when the school day begins.
 All students must be in their classrooms by the start of morning announcements at 8:00AM.
-Students arriving after 8:00AM are considered tardy and parents must accompany their child to the school office to check them in before going to class.
+Students arriving after 8:00AM are considered tardy.